VForWaTer/tool_vforwater_loader/README.md

 |- src/
 |  |- tool.yml
 |  |- run.py
+|  |- CITATION.cff
 ```

 * `inputs.json` are parameters.
 Whichever framework runs the container, this is how parameters are passed.
 * `tool.yml` is the tool specification.
 It contains metadata about the scope of the tool, the number of endpoints (functions) and their parameters
 * `run.py` is the tool itself, or a Python script that handles the execution.
 It has to capture all outputs and either `print` them to console or create files in `/out`
+* `CITATION.cff` Citation file providing bibliographic information on how to cite this tool.

 *Does `run.py` take runtime args?*: